glmquint/RottenMovies/DatasetPy/MongodbAnalytic.md

     ])

 ```
  ### Return the number of reviews made by year and by month.
+USE _ID INSTEAD OF primaryTitle
 ```js
 db.movie.aggregate([
     {